oie-mines-paristech/RTE_scenarios/README.md

 -----------

-This is a repository containing the implementation of the prospective scenarios provided by the French ADEME agengy into ecoinvent for the following sectors in France :
+This is a repository containing the implementation of the prospective scenarios provided by the French Transmission System Operator - RTE, into ecoinvent for the following sectors in France :

 * electricity
 * hydrogen